 Click the names to find out more about the faculty.

 All materials are included with the permission of the authors.
-The opinions expressed are those of the authors and some of the material may be copyrighted and nothing should be copied or shared on other platforms including social media.
+The opinions expressed are those of the authors and are not to be construed as those of the University of Nebraska Medical Center, Center for Continuing Education.

 To register for the enduring material

 - Click the blue ENROLL button at the top of the screen.

 - Click Proceed to Payment.

 - Enter your credit card and billing information, and then click Continue Checkout

 - Select that you acknowledge the terms and conditions and then click Continue Checkout.

 - Click Submit Payment and Pay the $100 fee.